navneil-naicker/acf-galerie-4/readme.txt

 3. Install and Activate ACF Galerie 4 from your Plugins page

 == Changelog ==
+= 1.4.0 =
+* [Added] Wrapped the main function inside a class to prevent conflicts with other WordPress functions.
+* [Added] Added upgrade links to ACF Galerie 4 Pro for better user experience and visibility.

 = 1.3.2 =
 * [Added] Migrate from ACF Photo Gallery Field or ACF Gallery Pro to ACF Galerie 4.